In literature, an object with human characteristics is called ‘personification‘.

 - night owls

-In literature, the metaphor may be short-lived e.g. a single observation.
+In literature, the metaphor may last the length of a work, leading readers towards the conclusion, or it may be short-lived e.g. a single observation.

 As children we get used to picture books where the people are ostensibly animals — they have the heads and bodies of animals but essentially behave like humans.
 Often there’s no metaphorical reason for this — it’s the ‘hat on a dog’ type humour that children love.
 Why is Olivia a pig?
 I have no idea, but it gives Ian Falconer’s illustrations a childlike interest which may not otherwise be there given his limited colour palette and style.